-There are some battery-powered hand warmers which is a good solution to warm up your hands.
+There are some battery-powered heaters that are a good solution to warm up your tent.
 The safety shut-off feature in a heater can automatically detect whether the tent is overheating as it includes a built-in sensor.
 Indeed, the sensor will set the appropriate temperature in your tent.

 However, always make sure that you are using the heater outside of your tent.
 In this way, you will ensure enough oxygen for the heater engine.
 Also, it will keep your tent safe from any possibilities of burning.

 Self-inflatable sleeping bags are a wonderful solution to keep up the heat inside.
 You can just use it on your Camping Cot.
 A layer of insulation within the sleeping pad can resist the cold temperature of the tent floor from reaching your body.